Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Where to Find Inexpensive Fabric Online

 If you’re not blessed to have so many local sources of cheap fabric, you still can get cheap fabric online.
-Check out the clearance sections of fabricwholesaledirect.com (email sign-up usually gets you a $10 coupon!), fabric.com, and onlinefabricstore.net.
+Check out the clearance sections of fabricwholesaledirect.com (email sign-up usually gets you a $10 coupon!
+Read more in my fabricwholesaledirect.com review), fabric.com, and onlinefabricstore.net.
 Shipping is usually free, too, once you meet a certain threshold.
 Depending on the season and what you’re looking for, there are some great discounts available!
 I’ve written an entire post on the best online fabric stores where you can buy cheap fabric if you want to check out my whole list of favorites.